MrMaxMind/Financial-Document-Classification-and-Risk-Analysis/README.md

 # **Financial Document Classification & Risk Analysis**

 Welcome to the Financial Document Classification & Risk Analysis repository.
 This project is designed to classify financial documents or stock symbol-based data into different risk categories using a fine-tuned BERT model.
-Below are instructions for setting up the project, its features, and deployment on Render using Docker.

 ---